The world’s premier program for

 improve their ability to handle the challenge of cross-cultural communication

 How does the MG20 work?

 No multiple-choice tests or essay questions here.
 Just like in the real world, students are challenged to make practical use of their knowledge.
-The program begins with two days of intensive training, after which students act as leaders of nations around the world.
+The program begins with intensive training, after which students use this training as they act as leaders of nations around the world.
 Presented with pressing social problems and country-specific information, they must negotiate favorable outcomes and navigate their country’s path to global success.